upb-uc4/hlf-network/README.md

 Our chaincode can be installed on the channel by executing the script ```./installChaincode.sh [branch|tag]``` (default is the develop branch).
 To delete the network, execute `./deleteNetwork.sh`.
 You can also delete everything and start the network directly using `./restartNetwork.sh`.
+On KinD you need to run ```sudo rm -rf /data/uc4/development/hyperledger/``` after calling the delete script to ensure protected files are removed as well.

 ## Network Topology